Lab 4: Advanced Scripting

 The actual lab assignment!

-BEFORE YOU START: Make sure your screen looks like this picture.
+BEFORE YOU START: Make sure your screen looks like this.
 If it doesn’t, go to File > Open Scene > Scenes > Main.unity

 Sorry for the essay above, there is a lot to cover.